saezlab/dorothea/2_usage.md

 ```

 ## DoRothEA (v2)
-Below you find two examples how to calculate TF activities using the second version of DoRothEA.
+Below you can find two examples of how to calculate TF activities using the second version of DoRothEA.

 ```
 # Load requeired packages